BMW X2

-The BMW X2 (model code F39) is a subcompact luxury crossover SUV produced by BMW.
-It was first showcased as the BMW Concept X2 at the 2016 Paris Motor Show, with a production version unveiled in October 2017.
-Sales commenced in March 2018.
-It is considered a sportier and less practical alternative to the X1, as is the case with other even-numbered X models with its respective counterparts.
+The BMW X2 is a subcompact luxury crossover SUV produced by BMW since 2017.
+It is marketed as a sports activity coupé (SAC), it is considered a sportier and less practical alternative to the X1, as is the case with other even-numbered X models with its respective counterparts.

-Overview
+First generation (F39; 2017)

+The X2 was first previewed as the BMW Concept X2 at the 2016 Paris Motor Show, with a production version unveiled on 25 October 2017, with sales commenced in March 2018.

-The X2 is based on the same front-wheel drive UKL2 architecture as the X1 and MINI Countryman, and features the same 2670 mm wheelbase length.
+The X2 F39 is based on the same front-wheel drive UKL2 architecture as the X1 and MINI Countryman, and features the same 2670 mm wheelbase length.
 The X2 is assembled in Regensburg, Germany and is produced alongside the X1.
 Being a part of BMW X family, the vehicle is also available with xDrive all-wheel drive on higher end models.

 Both the sDrive28i and xDrive28i models are available in North American markets.

 A plug-in hybrid variant, called the xDrive 25e, was unveiled in January 2020.
 In September 2020 BMW presented the special variant M Mesh Edition with a sporty look.

+Production concluded on 11 October 2022, about 13 months prior to the launch of the next generation.